thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 > To which the age-old rebuttal applies: "How do you know the machine didn't feel that F is consistent, too?"

 In this way, the Incompleteness-based anti-mechanism argument is just the same age-old anti-mechanism argument that machines can't "feel" as we humans do.
-Ultimately, it is unsatisfying because there's no way to tell if someone actually ascertains the truth of PA, or if they are just assuming its consistency a priori.
-If the latter is the case, then if we gave a machine the same freedom to assume consistency of PA, it would also be able to prove G(F).
+Ultimately, it is unsatisfying because there's no way to tell if someone actually ascertains the consistency of F, or if they are just assuming its consistency a priori.
+If the latter is the case, then if we gave a machine the same freedom to assume consistency of F, it would also be able to prove G(F).
 And then the alleged gap between human and machine's capabilities would disappear.
 In short, it's unclear that we can take the following for granted:

 (1) Humans can "see" truths machines can't